Article 12.2 - Definitions

 Adjacent.
 Either abutting or being directly across a street.

 Adjusted Tract Acreage (ATA).
-The net useable land area of a proposed development site, determined by deducting specific percentages of various categories of constrained land from the gross tract area.
-This process if further described in Article 3 under the Rural and Transitional zoning districts.
+The net useable land area of a proposed development site as determined by deducting specific percentages of various categories of constrained land from the gross tract area.
+This process is further described in Article 3 under the Rural and Transitional zoning districts.

-Adult establishment.
-Any principal or accessory structure or use of land which meets the definition of adult establishment as set forth in North Carolina General Statute Section 14-202.10, but excluding massage therapy as defined in Section 121 of these regulations.
-Notwithstanding the definition of “adult bookstore” provided in G.S 14-202.10(1), for purposes of this ordinance “adult bookstore” means a retail establishment:
+Adult Establishment.
+Any principal or accessory structure or use of land which meets the definition of adult establishment as set forth in North Carolina General Statute Section 14-202.10.
+Adult Establishment does not include Massage Therapy, as defined later in the Article.
+Notwithstanding the definition of “adult bookstore” provided in G.S.
+14-202.10(1), for purposes of this ordinance “adult bookstore” means a retail establishment:

-.1 which receives a majority of its gross income during any calendar month from the sale or rental of (i) “publications” which are distinguished or characterized by their emphasis on matter depicting, describing, or relating to “specified sexual activities,” as defined in G.S 14-202.10(10), or “specified anatomical areas,” as defined in G.S, 14-202.10(11); and/or (ii) merchandise that are “sexually oriented devices,” as defined in G.S 14-202.10(9); or
+- which receives a majority of its gross income during any calendar month from the sale or rental of (i) “publications” which are distinguished or characterized by their emphasis on matter depicting, describing, or relating to “specified sexual activities”, as defined in G.S.
+14-202.10(11), or “specified anatomical areas”, as defined in G.S., 14-202.10(10); and/or (ii) merchandise that are “sexually oriented devices”, as defined in G.S.
+14-202.10(9); or

 As used in this definition, “publications” include books, magazines, other periodicals, movies, video-tapes, and other products offered in photographic, electronic, magnetic, digital or other imaging medium.

 Agricultural industry.
-Commercial poultry or swine production, cattle or swine feed lots, fur bearing animal farms, commercial plant production (not retail nurseries), commercial fish or poultry hatcheries, and other similar activities.
+Commercial poultry or swine production, cattle or swine feed lots, fur bearing animal farms, commercial plant production (not retail nurseries), commercial fish or poultry hatcheries, other forms of agriculture as defined in N.C.G.S.
+106-581.1, and other similar activities.

 Airport.
 A facility intended and used as the place where one or more fixed-wing or rotary-wing aircraft is regularly stored, maintained, or repaired while not in flight, including an area that the aircraft may use to take off and land.